Dave Morice: Wordplay

 1,000th page of Kickshaws, he signed his name 1,000 times to make a "signature self-portrait" that was printed on that page in the magazine.

-He designed three wordplay devices that were introduced in Word Ways.
+Morice designed three wordplay devices that were introduced in Word Ways.
 The Lettershift Calculator encodes words according to the ancient Caesar's Code.
 The Palindromic Slide Rule makes sentences that are palindromes when its parts are properly aligned.
 The Alphabet Cube, a conceptual machine, shows one way in which palindromes, anagrams, and related letterplay forms can be represented in three-dimensional space.
 Ross Eckler, Keith Jones, and Grant Willson devised the Word Worm Array, which provides a second way to characterize words in space.

 He wrote and published two books on wordplay.
 Alphabet Avenue uses the metaphor of a city to present in 26 chapters the wordplay of letters, sounds, and meanings.
 The Dictionary of Wordplay gathers over 2,000 types of word games and wordplay forms into a single volume.
 In the Times Literary Supplement of London, a reviewer wrote: "The most ingenious publication of the century so far is The Dictionary of Wordplay."